SparkMonitor/varOne/README.md

 Click [here](http://sparkmonitor.github.io/varOne/varOne-0.1.0.tgz) to download ```varOne-0.1.0```

 ### b.
-Start varOne daemond
+Start varOne daemon
 Deploy the ```varOne-0.1.0.tgz``` to each node in your cluster and untar all of it
-Then pick one node to start all daemonds by following instructions:
+Then pick one node to start all daemons by following instructions:
 * Configure ```varOne-site.xml``` in ```$VARONE_HOME/conf``` directory
 * Configure ```varOne-env.sh``` in ```$VARONE_HOME/conf``` directory
   - Make sure you have set ```SPARK_HOME```